Oatu4396/24-Spring-OPT-211-Project/README.md

 ## How to create/test your apertures

-Create a file name besides your aperture function's name.
+Create a file with the same name of your aperture function's name.
 Then, put the following code to the beginning of the file:

 ``` matlab
 figure